Vita Sackville-West: Antecedents

-Victoria Mary Sackville-West — called Vita, to distinguish her from her mother — was born on 9 March 1892 at Knole, the Kent home of Sackville-West's aristocratic ancestors.
+Victoria Mary Sackville-West—called Vita, to distinguish her from her mother—was born on 9 March 1892 at Knole, the Kent home of Sackville-West's aristocratic ancestors.
 She was the only child of cousins Victoria Sackville-West and Lionel Sackville-West, 3rd Baron Sackville.
 Vita's mother, the illegitimate daughter of Lionel Sackville-West, 2nd Baron Sackville and the Spanish dancer Pepita (Josefa de Oliva, née Durán y Ortega), had been raised in a Parisian convent.

 Although the marriage of Sackville-West's parents was initially happy, the couple drifted apart shortly after her birth.
 Lionel took a mistress, an opera singer who came to live with them at Knole.

 Knole had been given to Thomas Sackville by Elizabeth I, in the sixteenth century.
-The Sackville-West family followed the English aristocracy's inheritance customs, preventing Vita from inheriting Knole upon the death of her father; this was a source of life-long bitterness for her.
+The Sackville-West family followed the English aristocracy's inheritance customs, preventing Vita from inheriting Knole upon the death of her father, which was a source of life-long bitterness for her.
 (Note: Salic rules of agnatic male primogeniture.)
-The house followed the title, and was bequeathed instead by her father to his brother Charles, who became the 4th Baron.
+The house followed the title, and her father bequeathed it instead to his brother Charles, who became the 4th Baron.